UnorthodoxThing/frontend-cool-features/README.md

 * [Text-Effects-Glowing-Neon-Light](#Text-Effects-Glowing-Neon-Light)
 * [Loaders](#Loaders)

+### Adjustable-Image-Settings

+Play with the settings of an image's border colour, blur and spacing.

 ### Div-Pointer

 A comment div with a pointer, like a speech bubble.

-### Adjustable-Image-Settings
+### Image-Gallery

-Play with the settings of an image's border colour, blur and spacing.
+1) a flex gallery

 ### Picture-Cross-Fade